hyperledger/fabric-test/README.md

 ## Tools Used to Execute Tests

-#### Behave - functional and system tests
-Please see the README located in the `feature` directory for more detailed information for using and contributing to the Fabric system behave framework.

-The tests that utilize this framework cover at least one of the following categories:
-* basic functionality
-* feature behaviors
-* configuration settings - both network and component based
-* negative testing
-* upgrades and fallbacks
-* chaincode API testing

-The following are not covered in using this tool:
-* scalability
-* performance
-* long running tests
-* stress testing
-* timed tests

 #### NetworkLauncher - dynamically build a Fabric network
 Please see the README located in the `tools/NL` directory for more detailed information for using the command line to run the Networker Launcher to dynamically create a Fabric network on a single host machine.